Active aerosols: Results and discussion

-To guide the positional order of an ensemble of gold nanorods suspended in air and show an active aerosol gradient response, a DC electric field was applied across the electrodes in the probe cell [Fig. 3].
+To guide the positional order of an ensemble of gold nanorods suspended in air, and to show an active aerosol gradient response, a DC electric field was applied across the electrodes in the probe cell (Fig. 5).
 The scattered light from the nanorods was imaged with a 4x microscope objective (Nikon MRP00042) onto a CMOS camera (Thorlabs DCC3240N, 10 Hz) through a window inserted in the top of the probe cell.
-A second diode laser (QFLD-520-10S) at 520~nm wavelength was co-propagated, using dichroic mirrors, along the NIR beam axis through the probe cell to increase the sensitivity of the CCD measurement [Fig. 1(a)].
+A second diode laser (QFLD-520-10S) at 520~nm wavelength was co-propagated, using dichroic mirrors, along the NIR beam axis through the probe cell to increase the sensitivity of the CCD measurement (Fig. 2).

-In Fig. 3(a) we present an image of the scattered light from the nanorods suspended in air.
-A DC pulse (3 s on, 30 s off) was applied across the aerosol.
-To ensure the images continuously captured the translation of the nanorods in the relatively small volume between the electrodes, small voltages (0-30 V) were applied to minimize the electrophoretic force and resulting nanorod velocities.
-Software was used to analyze the motion of the nanorods between images \cite{trakpy}.
+In Fig. 5(a) we present an image of the scattered light from the nanorods suspended in air.
+A DC pulse ($3~s$ on, $30~s$ off) was applied across the aerosol.
+To ensure the images continuously captured the translation of the nanorods in the relatively small volume between the electrodes, small voltages ($0-30~V$) were applied to minimize the electrophoretic force and resulting nanorod velocities.
+Software was used to analyze the motion of the nanorods between image frames \cite{trakpy}.

-As the magnitude of the DC electric field increased, the displacement of the nanorods increased in the applied field direction ($y$-axis) [Fig. 3(b)].
+As the magnitude of the DC electric field increased, the average displacement velocity of the nanorods increased in the applied field direction ($y$-axis) (Fig. 5(b)).
 The nanorods translated in both the plus and minus field directions due to residual surfactant encased in the ligand shell coating the nanorods, leading to a net positive or negative charge on the nanorods and the bipolar translation along the field direction.
 The nanorod translation along the aerosol flow direction ($x$-axis) was constant and unaffected by the electric field.

-The ensemble root mean square displacement (RMSD) of the nanorod aerosol depends linearly on the magnitude of the applied electric field [Fig 3(c)].
+The ensemble root mean square displacement (RMSD) of the nanorod aerosol depends linearly on the magnitude of the applied electric field (Fig. 5(c)).
 The datasets are fitted using the ensemble RMSD,